 The right to complete a degree (e.g., a Bachelor’s or Master’s degree) is granted for a specific degree programme and a specific degree title (e.g., the right to complete a Master of Arts degree in the Master’s Programme in European and Nordic Studies).
 Applications for the right to complete a degree must be submitted through the Studyinfo service.

-Students admitted to a bachelor’s programme, who have been granted the right to complete both a bachelor’s and master’s degree, are required to first complete a first-cycle higher education degree according to the bachelor’s degree programme requirements before completing a second-cycle degree.
+Students admitted to a bachelor’s programme, who have been granted the right to complete both a bachelor’s and master’s degree, are required to first complete a first-cycle degree according to the bachelor’s degree programme requirements before completing a second-cycle degree.
 This requirement also applies to students who have completed or would complete a first-cycle degree or another equivalent degree in another degree programme of the University or another higher education institution.